Recruitment for the City of Ottawa’s committees and boards

 - City advisory committees and boards may create subcommittees or working groups to work on specific areas of their mandate.
-These subcommittees or working groups may be comprised of non-members of the committee/board and do not require Council approval of the appointment.
-However, the subcommittee must have a minimum of one-third of the members as voting committee members of the main committee or board.
+At least one third of the subcommittee’s or working group’s members must also be a voting committee members of the main committee or board.

 - Minimal administrative support will be provided to subcommittees and is limited to booking rooms and the provision of material if necessary.

-- This Policy shall not apply to incorporated boards where the City is the sole-shareholder (ex.
-Hydro, Ottawa Community Housing Corporation, Ottawa Community Land Development Corporation) or to boards where the Mayor is delegated the authority to make nominations (ex.
-Ottawa Airport Authority)
+- This Policy shall not apply to incorporated boards where the City is the sole-shareholder (such as Hydro, Ottawa Community Housing Corporation,) or to boards where the Mayor is delegated the authority to make nominations (such as the Ottawa Airport Authority).

 - Certain provisions of this Policy may not apply where they are in conflict with the requirements set out in legislation, including but not limited to the Public Libraries Act, Police Services Act and the Conservation Authorities Act.

-Failure to comply with this policy may result in inconsistent response, coordination and appointment of citizen members on City of Ottawa committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions.
-Inconsistent application may hinder the objectives of open, accessible and impartial practice with respect to citizen appointments.
+Failure to comply with this policy may result in inconsistent response, coordination and appointment of public members on City of Ottawa committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions.
+Inconsistent application may hinder the objectives of open, accessible and impartial practice with respect to public member appointments.